Student Conduct Process

 Understanding the Conduct Process

 When a report of a possible policy violation is received, the Office of Academic Integrity & Student Conduct contacts the authorized signer(s) for the Registered Campus Organization involved, and provide them with notification regarding the incident.
 The nature of the conflict determines whom a Registered Campus Organization may meet with in the Administrative Meeting.
-The authorized signer(s) are given an opportunity to attend an administrative meeting with a Student Conduct Officer.
-During this meeting the Student Conduct Officer and authorized signer(s) will discuss the organization’s involvement with the incident.
-Specifically, the authorized signers will be:
+The official representatives are given an opportunity to attend an administrative meeting with a Student Conduct Officer.
+During this meeting the Student Conduct Officer and official representatives will discuss the organization’s involvement with the incident.
+Specifically, the official representatives will be:

 (1) Informed of the incident and specific allegations made against the organization;

-(2) Informed of the University polic(ies) or campus regulations allegedly violated and;
+(2) Informed of the University policy(ies) or campus regulations allegedly violated and;

 (3) Provided the opportunity to give their response to the report(s), and offer additional information that might help with resolution of the case.

-(2) In the event a student’s status is affected in the form of a sanction of Suspension or Dismissal request, Registered Campus Organizations have the right to ask to have the case be reheard by the Student Conduct Review Board (only for cases Suspension or Dismissal is imposed)
+(2) Ask to have the case be reheard by the Student Conduct Review Board (only for cases Suspension or Dismissal is imposed)

 In cases where a Registered Campus Organization is subject to Revocation of Recognition, a formal hearing before the Student Conduct Review Board will be held.
-Organizations subject to such sanctions are entitled to resolve the matter informally and without a formal hearing, by having an Authorized Signer sign a waiver of the right to a formal hearing.
+Organizations subject to such sanctions are entitled to resolve the matter informally and without a formal hearing, by having an official representative sign a waiver of the right to a formal hearing.

-For more information about the campus student conduct procedures, refer to the Code of Conduct Section 103.10.
+For more information about the campus student conduct procedures, refer to PACAOS Section 103.10.
 For more information about the formal hearing and appeal process for Registered Campus Organizations, please refer to the following the Appeal and Formal Hearing page.